mikependon/RepoDB/Docs/pages/introduction.rst

 Introduction
 ============

-A dynamic, lightweight, efficient and very fast Hybrid ORM library for .NET.
+A hybrid ORM library for .NET.

 Goal
 ----

-To be the fastest and the most efficient ORM library for .NET.
+To be the fastest and the easiest-to-use hybrid ORM library for .NET.

 Vision
 ------